App Design to Spark Unexpected Moments of Joy

 A stagnant local stuck in her usual routine looking to find excitement and discover new things about her town.

-User persona of a long-time local looking for new and exciting activities in her town Empathy map of a long-time local looking for new and exciting activities in her town
+User persona of a long-time local looking for new and exciting activities in her town

-How might we create excitement in familiar and unfamiliar cities alike in order to inspire an adventurous perspective for its residents?
+Guiding Question: How might we create excitement in familiar and unfamiliar cities alike in order to inspire an adventurous perspective for its residents?

 We would begin by sketching out and narrowing down our ideas.
 Once settled on the ones that best address our problem, we would flesh them out by creating an IA diagram of the main pages and content.
 After that, the wireframing and prototyping could begin.